coolcrab28/Student_Management/README.md

-## This is a Student Management System.
+# This is a Student Management System.
-# The modules.py file contains all the modules required for the system to work.
+### The modules.py file contains all the modules required for the system to work.

-<h1>hiii</h1>
+<h2>Run the main.py file.</h2>